systemd/systemd/docs/COREDUMP_PACKAGE_METADATA.md

 so on.

-The metadata will be embedded in a single, new, 4-bytes-aligned, allocated, 0-padded, read-only ELF header section, in a key-value JSON format.
-Implementers working on parsing core files should not assume a specific list of keys, but parse anything that is included in the section.
-Implementers working on build tools should strive to use the same key names, for consistency.
+The metadata will be embedded in a single, new, 4-bytes-aligned, allocated, 0-padded, read-only ELF header section, in a name-value JSON object format.
+Implementers working on parsing core files should not assume a specific list of names, but parse anything that is included in the section.
+Implementers working on build tools should strive to use the same names, for consistency.
 The most common will be listed here.
 When corresponding to the content of os-release, the values should match, again for consistency.